friedt/simple-static-site-generator/README.md

 # simple-static-site-generator
 A very simple way of building and deploying your static website in seconds.

-May be you you don't want or need Gatsby, Hugo, Nuxt, Next, Jekyll and so on.
+May be you don't want or need Gatsby, Hugo, Nuxt, Next, Jekyll and so on.
 Then may be this comes in place.

 How can I deploy a website easily, quickly and safely without first downloading a static site generator or use ftp?